daos-stack/google-cloud-daos/terraform/examples/daos_cluster_maolson/README.md

 | terraform.tfvars.perf.example | Pre-Configured set of set of variables focused on performance                   |
 | terraform.tfvars.tco.example  | Pre-Configured set of set of variables focused on lower total cost of ownership |

-## Deploy a DAOS Cluster With This Example
+## Deploy a DAOS cluster with this example

 The following sections describe how to deploy a DAOS cluster with this example Terraform configuration.